statistico/statistico-sportmonks-go-client/docs/nested_includes.md

-The SportMonks API provides the functionality to add 'includes' parameters to enrich the data returned by specific endpoint but also allows nested includes.
-Below is an example of retrieving a fixture by ID with added includes data for home team and away team including team specific venue data
+The SportMonks API provides the functionality to add 'includes' parameters to enrich the data returned by a specific endpoint but also allows nested includes.

+Below is an example of retrieving a fixture by ID  with added includes data for home team and away team including team specific venue data for each team:

 ```go
 package main